How To Design Perfect Product Labels [6 Steps For Beginners]

 Who is your target demographic?
-The more you know about them, the easier time you'll have designing your labels!
+The more you know about them, the easier time you'll have designing your labels.
 Think through their shopping motivations.

-- What's their age, gender, ethnicity, location, occupation, values, lifestyle, education level, and/or relationship status?
+- What's their age, gender, ethnicity, location, occupation, lifestyle, education level, and/or relationship status?
 Is there anything else that defines them?

 - Why would they buy your product over a competitors?
+What are their values?